Turning Forestry Waste Into Sustainable Fuels

 First Phase: Gasification

-Sustainable forestry waste sourced from the sawmills of Finland, such as sawdust and wood chips, is thermally converted into a gas through a process called gasification.
+Sustainable forestry waste—such as sawdust and wood chips sourced from sawmills in Finland—is thermally converted into gas through a process known as gasification.

-During gasification, the biomass is heated in a low-oxygen environment, breaking it down into a purified synthesis gas (syngas) composed mainly of carbon monoxide (CO) and hydrogen (H₂).
+In gasification, the biomass is heated in a low-oxygen environment, breaking it down into a synthesis gas (or syngas), primarily composed of carbon monoxide (CO) and hydrogen (H₂).
+This syngas is then purified and prepared for catalytic conversion into renewable fuels.

 Second Phase: Fuel Synthesis

-SAF can be blended with conventional jet fuel or used as a drop-in replacement, reducing lifecycle CO₂ emissions.
+SAF produced via this route can be blended with conventional jet fuel or used as a certified drop-in replacement, offering significant lifecycle CO₂ emission reductions—up to 90% compared to fossil kerosene.

 Iisalmi-Finland